argentlabs/argent-contracts-starknet/contracts/account/README.md

 Under this model we can build a simple yet highly secure non-custodial wallet.

 To enable that model to evolve the account can be upgraded.
 Upgrading the wallet to a new implementation requires the approval of both the `owner` and a `guardian`.
-At the end of the upgrade, a call to `execute_after_upgrade` is made on the new implementation of the account to perform some maintenance if needed (e.g. migrate sate).
+At the end of the upgrade, a call to `execute_after_upgrade` is made on the new implementation of the account to perform some maintenance if needed (e.g. migrate state).

 | Action                  | Owner  | Guardian | Comments                                  |
 | ----------------------- | ------ | -------- | ----------------------------------------- |